Lightweight Structure-Aware Attention for Visual Understanding: Related Work

-\textbf{Lightweight operators.} Some of the existing lightweight attention operators factorize the softmax attention kernel ~\cite{wang2020linformer,choromanski2020rethinking,shen2021efficient,katharopoulos2020transformers}.
-While they have linear complexity, they usually perform worse than the original attention in terms of accuracy~\cite{luo2021stable,qin2022cosformer}.
-Other approaches have attempted to linearize RPE-added attention operators~\cite{chen2021permuteformer,liutkus2021relative,luo2021stable}, but they still underperform on visual recognition.
-Recently, a few approaches adopt FFTs for efficiently covering global receptive fields~\cite{luo2021stable,rao2021global,lee2021fnet}.
-The Global Filter (GF) layer~\cite{rao2021global} is one such operator, which implements an efficient global circular convolution with FFTs.
-However, the expressivity of the GF layer is constrained due to static convolution kernels.
-Our LiSA also adopts this technique for efficiency but focuses on learning structural patterns with its dynamic attention kernels, leading to better performance.
+\textbf{Lightweight operators.} Some of the existing lightweight attention operators factorize the softmax attention kernel ~\citep{wang2020linformer,choromanski2020rethinking,shen2021efficient,katharopoulos2020transformers}.
+While they have linear complexity, they usually perform worse than the original attention in terms of accuracy~\citep{luo2021stable,qin2022cosformer}.
+Other approaches have attempted to linearize RPE-added attention operators~\citep{chen2021permuteformer,liutkus2021relative,luo2021stable}, but they still underperform on visual recognition.
+Recently, a few approaches adopt FFTs for efficiently covering global receptive fields~\citep{luo2021stable,rao2021global,lee2021fnet}.
+The Global Filter (GF) layer~\citep{rao2021global} is one such operator, which implements an efficient global circular convolution with FFTs.
+However, the representation power of the GF layer is constrained since its static kernels hinder adaptation to general visual concepts.
+Our LiSA also adopts FFTs to improve efficiency, but it focuses on learning structural patterns with its dynamic attention kernels, leading to better performance.

+\textbf{Convolutional attention operators.} Recent approaches try to combine transformers and CNNs to leverage the best of each world.
+Some of them incorporate convolutions into the attention operators~\citep{wu2021cvt,d2021convit,li2022mvitv2,tu2022maxvit,li2022uniformer,siinception} to increase the expressivity of self-attention.
+They often apply depthwise convolutions before computing attention to capture structural information.
+Inception Mixer~\citep{siinception} splits the input channels and processes convolution and attention in parallel to increase the representation power.
+While these operators are more expressive than the original attention, they highly depend on static convolution kernels for learning discriminative features.
+In contrast to these, our LiSA captures discriminative features by dynamic structure-aware attention kernels, which are beneficial for learning richer visual concepts.